‘No Criminality’ After NYPD Cops Poisoned by Drink from Shake Shack During Protest Shift

-“After a thorough investigation by the NYPD Manhattan South investigators it has been determined that there was no criminality by shake shack’s employees,” NYPD Chief Rodney Harrison, chief of detectives, tweeted early Tuesday.
-Thus far there have not been any reports from other customers from the restaurant complaining of food poisoning or contaminated drink, nor from employees either.
+“After a thorough investigation by the NYPD Manhattan South investigators it has been determined that there was no criminality by Shake Shack’s employees,” NYPD Chief Rodney Harrison, chief of detectives, tweeted early Tuesday.
+There were no other reports from any other customers from the restaurant complaining of food poisoning or contaminated drink, nor from employees either.

+The three officers had ordered the drinks via an app on their phones before going to the restaurant to pick them up — so clearly they could not have been specifically targeted, since the worker who prepared the drinks had not seen them and had no idea they were cops.
+They were wrapped and ready to go well before pickup.

+According to a report by the New York Post, the officers realized soon after starting to sip their drinks that something wasn’t right — they didn’t taste right and they didn’t smell right — so they trashed them and told a manager at the restaurant, who apologized.
+They were given vouchers for freebies next time around instead, sources told the Post.

-Late Monday night the labor union for the New York City Detectives also condemned the incident as an attack on police, expressing its suspicions that the officers were “intentionally poisoned by one or more workers.”
+Later on the labor union for the New York City Detectives also condemned the incident, tweeting its suspicions the officers were “intentionally poisoned by one or more workers.”

-The officers had complained of “not feeling well” before they were hospitalized.

-At Bellevue Hospital, checking in on the police officers whose drinks were apparently poisoned at a lower Manhattan Shake Shack tonight.
-Also stopping by the scene to update the media. pic.twitter.com/D1sjHx8IsM
+Both tweets were later deleted once it became clear the entire thing was blown out of proportion.

 The Shake Shack tweeted a statement saying it was “horrified” by the incident, adding the company was “working with the police in their investigation.”